lancedb/lancedb/docs/src/hybrid_search.md

         The type of score to return.
 If "relevance", will return only the `_relevance_score.
 If "all", will return all scores from the vector and FTS search along with the relevance score.

 ### Cohere Reranker
 This re-ranker uses the [Cohere](https://cohere.ai/) API to combine the results of semantic and full-text search.
 You can use this re-ranker by passing `CohereReranker()` to the `rerank()` method.
-You'll need to set the `COHERE_API_KEY` environment variable to use this re-ranker.
+Note that you'll need to set the `COHERE_API_KEY` environment variable to use this re-ranker.

 ```python
 from lancedb.rerankers import CohereReranker